bitsgalore/bitsgalore.github.io/_posts/2015/2015-11-13-preserving-optical-media-from-the-command-line.md

 <!-- more -->

+## 2024 update on imaging and ripping tools

+The information in this post largely reflects the tool landscape at the time I originally wrote this in 2015.
+Since then, several new tools have emerged.
+For a more up to date (2024) discussion of imaging and ripping tools, my go-to reference would be Misty De Meo's [The Working Archivist's Guide to Enthusiast CD-ROM Archiving Tools](https://www.mistys-internet.website/blog/blog/2024/09/13/the-working-archivists-guide-to-enthusiast-cd-rom-archiving-tools/).
+It recommends the [redumper](https://github.com/superg/redumper) tool as the first choice for archivists interested in a commandline tool.
+[Aaru](https://github.com/aaru-dps/Aaru) is another recent imaging tool.
+I haven't personally done any elaborate testing with either of these tools, but if I get round to this I may include them in a future update.

 ## Find the device path of the CD drive (Linux)

 The majority of the tools covered by this blog post need the device path of the CD drive as a command-line argument.
 Under Linux you can usually find this by inspecting the output of the following command (run this while a CD or DVD is inserted in your drive):